pwdd/pwdd.github.io/_posts/2016-08-08-s-for-solid.md

       (recur))))
 ```

+`get-input` depends on `move` and also does too much: it asks for input and makes a move.
 It would be simpler like this:

 ```clojure
 (defn get-input